Dynatrace/openkit-java/README.md

 The `RootAction` and `Action` are named hierarchical nodes for timing and attaching further details.
 A `RootAction` is created from the `Session` and it can create `Action` instances.
-Both, `RootAction` and `Action`, provide the possibility to attach key-value pairs, named events and errors, and are used for tracing web requests.
+Both, `RootAction` and `Action`, provide the possibility to attach key-value pairs, named events and errors, and can be used for tracing web requests.

 ### WebRequestTracer

-When the application developer wants to trace a web request, which is served by a service instrumented by Dynatrace, a `WebRequestTracer` should be used, which can be requested from an `Action`.
+When the application developer wants to trace a web request, which is served by a service instrumented by Dynatrace, a `WebRequestTracer` should be used, which can be requested from a `Session` or an `Action`.

 ### Named Events